Darwinian Evolution: Just a Theory?

-Those who still dispute evolution often use the argument that it is “just a theory.”
+Those who dispute the existence of evolution often use the argument that it is “just a theory.”
 Stating that, as theory, scientists cannot even agree if it occurs.

 Article Summary: "It is important to understand that the current questions about how life evolves in no way imply any disagreement over the fact of evolution." - Neil A. Campbell.
 This article explores the misinterpretation of the word theory as it applies to evolution.